Royal Museums of Fine Arts of Belgium: Visitors

-For many years now, the Royal Museums of Fine Arts of Belgium has been the most popular art institution in Belgium.
+The Royal Museums of Fine Arts of Belgium is the most popular art institution in Belgium.
 The museums had a total of approximately 715,000 visitors in 2010.
 This puts the museum in the top 100 most visited museums in the world and makes it the most visited museum complex in Belgium.
-Thanks to the opening of the Magritte Museum, the number of unique visitors has remarkably increased since 2009.
+After the opening of the Magritte Museum, the number of unique visitors increased since 2009.
 In 2015, the Museum had its best attended year so far with a total of 767,355 visitors.
 The Magritte Museum received about 425,000 visitors in 2010, making it the most successful part of the museums.

 This strategy was accompanied by a significant increase in corporate funding.
-From 2005 until 2017, the number of visitors has doubled and the turnover tripled, thereby reducing the State contribution from 54.4% of the global budget to 32%.
+From 2005 until 2017, the number of visitors has doubled and the turnover tripled, thereby reducing the state contribution from 54.4% of the global budget to 32%.
 This was achieved during a period of very severe budgetary cuts: 11% in 2013 and 2014, 30% for the period 2015–2019.